 The involved drift functions and diffusion coefficients are specified as follows:

 for positive integers $N_S, N_R$ such that $N = N_S + N_R$.
 Here, the unknown parameter vector is

 for positive integers $N_{\beta_S}, \, N_{\beta_R}, \, N_\sigma$ satisfying $N_{\beta_S} + N_{\beta_R} + N_\sigma = N_{\theta}$.
 The parameter space $\Theta$ is assumed to be a compact subset of $\mathbb{R}^{N_\theta}$.
-We will later on place a condition on (\ref{eq:hypo-I}), related to the so-called \emph{H\"ormander's condition}, so that indeed such an SDE gives rise to a hypo-elliptic process, i.e.~finite-time transition distributions of the SDE admit a Lebesgue density.
-In brief, the condition will guarantee that randomness from the rough component $X_{R,t}$ propagates into the smooth component $X_{S,t}$ via the drift function $\mu_S$.
+Later on we place a condition on (\ref{eq:hypo-I}), related to the so-called \emph{H\"ormander's condition}, so that such an SDE gives rise to a hypo-elliptic process, i.e.~its finite-time transition distributions admit a Lebesgue density.
+In brief, the condition will guarantee that randomness from the rough component $X_{R,t}$ propagates into the smooth component $X_{S,t}$ via the drift $\mu_S$.
 The second hypo-elliptic model class we treat in this work is specified via the following SDE:

 where we have set $X_{S, t} = \bigl[ X_{S_1, t}^\top, X_{S_2, t}^\top \bigr]^\top$.
-Also, we now have the parameter vector
+Also, we now have the parameter vector:

 with integers $N_{\beta_{S_1}}, N_{\beta_{S_2}}$ such that $N_{\beta_{S}} = N_{\beta_{S_1}} + N_{\beta_{S_2}}$, and the drift functions are now specified as: